jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 # Sublime Text 3 Plugins for Frontend Web Development

-Sublime is great and for many still the best text editior avaible.
+Sublime is great and for many still the best text editor available.
 But out of the box, it lacks some features that modern competitors have already built-in.
-Plugins help to stay ahead but it's a hassel to keep up with all of them.
+Plugins help to stay ahead but it's a hassle to keep up with all of them.
 In order to help you, I compiled a list of plugins I use for my daily frontend web development.

-If you know a plugins that should be on this list, just open an issue. 😉
+If you know plugins that should be on this list, just open an issue. 😉

 ## Plugins